Texas Hog Hunting at it’s Best!

 Every hunter can tailor their hog hunt according to their specific needs but when you hunt at Dos Plumas Ranch … All you need is your weapon!

 We tell everyone “Our success depends on your success.”
 By the time you leave our ranch, you’ll know how much effort we put into trying to make your hunt a successful hunt and how much we appreciate your business.
-If you’re still not convinced to hunt with us, check out testimonials from our past hunters.
+If you’re still not convinced to hunt with us, check out our testimonial tab from our past hunters.

 Dos Plumas Hunting Ranch is located 30 miles west of Abilene on the edge of the Edward’s Plateau west Texas.